SDWebImage/SDWebImage/README.md

 - An UIImageView category adding web image and cache management to the Cocoa Touch framework
 - An asynchronous image downloader
 - An asynchronous memory + disk image caching with automatic cache expiration handling
-- A garantie that the same URL won't be downloaded several times
+- A guarantee that the same URL won't be downloaded several times
-- A garantie that bogus URLs won't be retried again and again
+- A guarantee that bogus URLs won't be retried again and again
 - Performances!

 Motivation